 In a matter of days, the Japanese conglomerate Seiko will start selling the hybrid-powered Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
 SBGE245G).
 With the luxury gadget being limited to the Japanese domestic market, it will be a bit difficult to come by if you happen to live on the other side of the globe.
-Yet, the device is so beautiful, so impressive that it will be absolutely worth going into all the trouble to get one.
+Yet, the device is so beautiful, so impressive that it will be worth going into all the trouble to get one.

-When you have decades of experience under your belt in watch- and clockmaking, manufacturing of semiconductor components and electronic equipment, as well as selling fine jewelry (check out their Wako and Cronos brands for example,) it becomes considerably hard to create a dud.
-The conglomerate takes a calculated approach while designing their products: they are supposed to fit into a clearly defined niche where the list of features and exterior design is tied to a specified price and to a clearly described audience.
-Some may consider this approach boring and lacking passion, but it’s difficult to argue that it also brings one of the best “value for money” ratios in the industry, be it something as an inexpensive Seiko Recraft or a luxury Grand Seiko Caliber 9F (Ref.
+When you have decades of experience under your belt in the watch- and clockmaking, manufacturing of semiconductor components and electronic equipment, as well as selling fine jewelry (check out their Wako and Cronos brands for example,) it becomes considerably hard to create a dud.
+The conglomerate takes a calculated approach while designing their products: they are supposed to fit into a clearly defined niche where the list of features and exterior design is tied to a specified price and a clearly described audience.
+Some may consider this approach boring and lacking passion, but it’s difficult to argue that it also brings one of the best “value for money” ratios in the industry, be it something as an inexpensive Recraft or a luxury Caliber 9F (Ref.
 SBGX103) model.

 This new member of the Sport Collection is not an exception.
 Priced at more than $6k at the start of production (and probably getting even more expensive after the whole batch is sold out,) it gives you in return the best timekeeping in the whole segment of luxury mechanical watches, as well as an impressive level of craftsmanship (the hand-lacquered dial alone will blow most similarly priced Breitlings and Omegas right out of the water) and superb build quality.